Professional HOA Violation Notice Template & Letter Builder

 Collect dues, track violations, and run your board — free on the Good Neighbor plan.

 A strong HOA violation letter identifies the homeowner and property, cites the exact CC&R or rule violated, describes the specific violation with the date it was observed, states the required corrective action and a cure deadline, and explains the next step — a fine or hearing — if it is not resolved.
 Keep the tone factual and neutral.
+Record a case ID and delivery method when the clock starts.

 How many notices does an HOA send before a fine?